Way of the Li Family: Baopuzi

-I have taken the trouble to discuss Li Kuan at length because his pupils are maintaining his tradition, their teachings filIing the land south of the Yangtze.
+I have taken the trouble to discuss Li Kuan at length because his pupils are maintaining his tradition, their teachings filling the land south of the Yangtze.
 Normally, roughly a thousand persons, not realizing that Li Kuan's methods are too shallow to be followed, do accept and observe them in the hope of attaining [Daoist transcendence].
 Accordingly, I merely wish people to be conscious of this and to be aware how stagnant and beguiling it is.
 There is really no limit to the number of doctrines in the world similar to that of Li Kuan, though they are not his.
-I shall now mention them briefly in order to inform future generations who may not see through them. (tr.
-Ware 1966: 158-160; Wade-Giles changed to Pinyin romanization).
+I shall now mention them briefly in order to inform future generations who may not see through them.

 Retreat to a lu (廬) chamber "is what we would expect of a Celestial Master adherent confronted with epidemic; the movement is well known to have counseled its members to retreat to "chambers of quietness," confess their sins, and perform acts of penitence when taken ill, because illness was understood as a sign of prior transgression."
-Celestial Master practitioners also entered these chambers to send petitions to the celestial gods, which Li Kuan may have been doing on behalf of the plague-stricken people (Campany 2002: 217-218).
+Celestial Master practitioners also entered these chambers to send petitions to the celestial gods, which Li Kuan may have been doing on behalf of the plague-stricken people.

-The subsequent Baopuzi context gives several stories about yinsi (淫祀, "excessive cults") worshipping popular but illegitimate gods, borrowed word-for-word from the 195 Fengsu Tongyi (Stein 1979: 57).
+The subsequent Baopuzi context gives several stories about yinsi (淫祀, "excessive cults") worshipping popular but illegitimate gods, borrowed word-for-word from the 195 Fengsu Tongyi.
 For instance, there was a cult that sacrificed to a plum tree (li 李, as in Lijia dao).
 Zhang Zhu (張助) was a farmer from Runan Commandery (present-day Henan) who found a plum pit while working in his field, decided to plant it at home later, and placed it in the hollow of a mulberry tree, but forgot to take it with him.
 While Zhang was on a long trip, a fellow villager was surprised to see a plum tree sprouting out of a mulberry tree, and concluded it was a miracle.
 One day, a man with an eye disease was sitting in the shade under the tree and prayed to Lord Plum (Li Jun, 李君), promising that if his disease was healed, he would sacrifice a suckling pig.
 Since his eyes happened to get better, the man killed a young pig and offered it in worship.
 Rumors spread that the tree could even restore sight to the blind, and many sick people came to be healed.
 The place became crowded with horses and carriages, and many people offered wines and meats to Lord Plum.
 This had been going on for several years when Zhang Zhu returned from his travels, saw the busy shrine and exclaimed "This is only the plum tree I placed here long ago.
 There's no god!"
-Then he chopped it down, and all the activity ceased. (tr.
-Ware 1966: 161).
+Then he chopped it down, and all the activity ceased.